 |Works well with Java programming tools including Maven, Eclipse, and Gradle, etc.|

 |No support to pattern matching||Lacks speed in the compilation|

 |Absence of raw types||Lacks efficiency in null safety management|

 |Absence of invariant arrays||Challenge in the binary compilation|

 |Absence of SAM Conversions||-|

 From the above comparison table, we can conclude that Kotlin is a better programming language than Scala.

 Let us first see Kotlin’s interoperability with Java

 Since Kotlin is designed and developed to be interoperable with Java, you can call the existing Java code from Kotlin in a natural manner.
 Similarly, you can use Kotlin code from Java smoothly.
 In the Kotlin programming language, Java declaration types are treated specially and called platform types.
 These platform types are safe because null checks are relaxed for them.
 Kotlin treats getters and setters as properties using the same name in case they exist in a Java class.
 Similarly, Boolean accessor methods are treated as properties in Kotlin.

 As discussed earlier in this article, Android has complete support for Kotlin.
 It has been announced by Google in 2019 that Kotlin is its preferred language for Android development.
-Several applications have already developed using Kotlin and Android combination.
+Several applications have already been developed using Kotlin and Android combinations.